tarmstrong/poutine_maker/tutorial/part1.md

 ## Step 5: Generate an instance of your new field!

+Now that you've created your first custom field, it's time to see it in action.
 I like to test custom fields by attaching my field to a simple node like a Basic Page (Structure -> Content Types -> Basic Page -> Manage Fields).

 ![Create It](create%20field.png)